 I’d look pretty ridiculous wearing a T-shirt or a flannel out to a nice meal in Dublin.
 Men should pack at least one or two dress shirts for a trip to Ireland.
 I like to stick with a classic color like blue or white that will never go out of style.
-If not in a casual sweater I find most Irish men can be found in a nice dress shirt often with a tie after work it’s a classic look with the cuffs rolled up.
+If not in a casual sweater I find most Irish men can be found in a beautiful dress shirt often with a tie after work it’s a classic look with the cuffs rolled up.

-I recently ordered a new selection of shirts and ties from the Tie Bar and so far I’ve loved my clothes.
-All stylish, nice quality, and affordable.
+I recently ordered a new selection of shirts and ties from the Tie Bar, and so far, I’ve loved my clothes.
+All stylish, excellent quality, and affordable.
 Plus their online website makes it easy to order a new wardrobe with suggestions for what matches and inspirations for outfits.

 A technical long sleeve shirt looks great and is typically well constructed.
-You should look for a nice blend of synthetic materials that allow for quick drying.
+You should look for a beautiful blend of synthetic materials that allow for quick drying.
 A long sleeve shirt like this allows for greater comfort moving from chilly mornings into warm days.
-It’s a great travel shirt as it avoid wrinkles, resist stains, and looks better than relaxed tee.
+It’s a great travel shirt as it avoids wrinkles, resists stains, and looks better than a relaxed tee.

-It’s a good shoe to have in the summer as the right pair can be worn with a low cut sock that shows ankle for a more relaxed look.
+It’s a great shoe to have in the summer as the right pair can you can wear with a low cut sock that shows ankle for a more relaxed look.
 It’s perfect for a night out while you listen to live music or you can go with those leather boots I love.

 You won’t look out of place in Dublin with a suit and for that matter the greater Europe.
-Whether standing at a cafe bar, sipping cocktails in Copenhagen, or sitting down for a fantastic meal in Dublin, or catching a show at the Paris Opera there is no denying it’s best done in a suit.
+Whether standing at a cafe bar, sipping cocktails in Copenhagen, or sitting down for a fantastic meal in Dublin, or catching a show at the Paris Opera, there is no denying it’s best in a suit.
 Check out these options from Perry Ellis.
 Okay, this one isn’t for everyone!